Floressek/Language_model_interface/README.md

 # Advanced Interactive Chat Interface with Ollama Language Models

 ## Overview
-This advanced Python project develops a sophisticated chat interface, enabling dynamic interaction with a variety of Ollama language models through a user-friendly, dark-themed GUI built using tkinter.
+This advanced Python project develops a chat interface, enabling dynamic interaction with a variety of Ollama language models through a user-friendly, dark-themed GUI built using tkinter.
 Designed for flexibility and ease of use, it allows users to query different language models in real-time, offering functionalities to manage and document conversations effectively.

 ## Key Features